Nurse, RN - Outpatient Pediatric Chemotherapy

 LICENSURE AND/OR CERTIFICATION: Current D.C. licensure as a Registered Nurse.
-APHON Oncology certification preferred.
+APHON and CPHON certification preferred.
 Chemotherapy certification required within 3 months of hire.

-EXPERIENCE: Minimum of five years of experience in pediatric care, pediatric oncology background a plus.
+EXPERIENCE: Minimum of two years of experience in pediatric care, pediatric oncology background a plus.
 Ambulatory care experience preferred.

 SPECIAL KNOWLEDGE AND SKILLS: Excellent phlebotomy skills.
 Experience with electronic medical record documentation.

 Consideration will be given to an appropriate combination of education/training and experience.

 Performs initial and ongoing assessment of a designated patient population’s physical, psychosocial and educational needs.
 Identifies goals and evaluates the patient’s response to interventions.